BlockchainCommons/rsign-did/README.md

 Torgap-sig-cli builds on the fact that Minisig appears to be a universal donor for ed25519 signatures, usable anywhere, by a variety of different programs.
 This includes Tor, which uses ed25519 keys for its hidden services.
 Using Tor with Minisig allows for the issuance of digital signatures that enable the Tor owner to prove control, without requiring any external authorities.

-This has allowed for the experimental creation of `did:onion` DIDs, whoch can be used to enable verifiable decentralized digital identities and associated verifiable claims (VCs).
+This has allowed for the experimental creation of `did:onion` DIDs, which can be used to enable verifiable decentralized digital identities and associated verifiable claims (VCs).

 ### Why Tor?